pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 The casting here, made of zinc, is a replica of an original of pure silver, made in the same quarter-spherical or ‘melon’ shape.
 One of the half-round copper ingots from the *St Anthony* is also among the *‘Wreck and Rescue’* models.

 The original silver ingot is in the British Museum, London.
 It weighs 17.5lbs, and is 99.5% pure silver.
 It was found with others scattered in Gunwalloe’s Fishing Cove.
-Eighteen ‘cakes or blocks of silver bullion’, worth £2,250 at the time, were recorded in the cargo list before the St Anthony sailed, as transcribed by historian John Trenoweth.
+Eighteen ‘cakes or blocks of silver bullion’, worth £2,250 at the time, were recorded in the cargo list before the St Anthony sailed, as transcribed by historian John Chynoweth.

 ### Schiedam, PW 1000067